codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-polling-python-telegram-bot-to-production.md

 *This guide uses polling, which is easier to deploy but not recommended.
 See [this guide](./how-to-deploy-python-telegram-bot-to-production.md) for how to implement the same bot using webhooks.*

-Deploy a Python Telegram Bot and learn how to host backend code on Code Capsules for free.
+Deploy a Python Telegram Bot and learn how to host backend code on Code Capsules.

 ## Register the Bot